adironene/CSE15l/lab1.md

 # Lab Report 1

-The Secure Shell Protocal, also known as SSH, allows two computers to securely communicate over an unsecured network.
-This blog post is a documentation of the steps required to set up and use remote access.
+The Secure Shell Protocol, also known as SSH, allows two computers to securely communicate over an unsecured network.
+This blog documents the steps required to set up and use remote access.
  <br/><br/>
 ## Installing VS Code